 Not all ASCII characters can be generated using normal keyboard operation, but you are able to generate these characters using their specific ASCII codes.

-- 1. Hold down ALT with the overlay on or ALT + FN with overlay off. - Using the overlay keys, type the ASCII code of the character you require. - 3.
-Release ALT or ALT + FN the ASCII character will appear on the display screen.
+- 1. Hold down ALT key. - Using the numeric keypad, type the ASCII code of the character you require. - 3.
+Release ALT the ASCII character will appear on the display screen.